What Is the Equal Employment Opportunity Commission (EEOC)?

 - Harassing an employee because of a gender transition, such as by intentionally and persistently failing to use the name and gender pronoun that correspond to the gender identity with which the employee identifies, and which the employee has communicated to management and employees.

-- Denying an employee a promotion because he is gay or straight.
+- Denying an employee a promotion because they are gay or straight.

 - Discriminating in terms, conditions, or privileges of employment, such as providing a lower salary to an employee because of sexual orientation, or denying spousal health insurance benefits to a female employee because her legal spouse is a woman, while providing spousal health insurance to a male employee whose legal spouse is a woman.

-- Harassing an employee because of his or her sexual orientation; for example, by derogatory terms, sexually-oriented comments, or disparaging remarks for associating with a person of the same or opposite sex.
+- Harassing an employee because of their sexual orientation; for example, by derogatory terms, sexually-oriented comments, or disparaging remarks for associating with a person of the same or opposite sex.

-- Discriminating against or harassing an employee because of his or her sexual orientation or gender identity, in combination with another unlawful reason; for example, on the basis of transgender status and race, or sexual orientation and disability.
+- Discriminating against or harassing an employee because of their sexual orientation or gender identity, in combination with another unlawful reason; for example, on the basis of transgender status and race, or sexual orientation and disability.

 EEOC Oversight and Enforcement